mcchampions/JSON-java/docs/NOTES.md

 // our jArr is now consistent.
 ```

-**Unit Test Conventions**
+**Unit TestJson Conventions**

-Test filenames should consist of the name of the module being tested, with the suffix "Test".
+TestJson filenames should consist of the name of the module being tested, with the suffix "TestJson".
 For example, <b>Cookie.java</b> is tested by <b>CookieTest.java</b>.

 <b>The fundamental issues with JSON-Java testing are:</b><br>